 With the ERC application still open, you can:

 - Apply for funds based on your previous payroll status or financial hardship due to COVID-19 during the dates of 3/23/2020 - 9/30/2021.

 - Lower your social security tax liability.

 - Maximize your refund and put cash directly into your business without having to worry about having to pay it back!

 Pros of ERC AND PPP

 If you received a PPP loan, then adding an ERC on top of that money back is a huge win in itself.
-However, the rules regarding your ERC AND getting PPP loan forgiveness are complex and may require the help of an ERC Originator to receive the maximum refund your business is eligible to receive.
+However, the rules regarding your ERC AND getting PPP loan forgiveness are complex and may require the help of an ERC company to receive the refund your business is eligible to receive.